CIVA-Lab/DMNet_Rina/README.md

-## COPYRIGHT and Contact Information
+## Copyright and Contact Information

 Copyright © 2021-2022.
 Rina Bao and Prof. K. Palaniappan and Curators of the University of Missouri, a public corporation.
 All Rights Reserved.